 The OVMSA serves as the intermediary between students and the Department of Veteran Affairs (DVA).
-All students utilizing VA education benefits: Chapters 30, 31, 32, 33, 35, 1606, and 1607 are required to contact the OVMSA.
-All students utilizing VA education benefits must complete a Course Load Worksheet (CLW) each term.
+All students utilizing VA education benefits: Chapters 30, 31, 33, 35, and 1606 are required to contact the OVMSA.
+All students utilizing VA education benefits must complete a Request for Enrollment Verification (REV) each term.

 Military Tuition Assistance